Dashlane Passkey Support Available in iOS 17

 Passkey support is continuing to expand.
 Apple has introduced third-party passkey support in iOS 17, which was released September 18, 2023.

-This change to iOS is the final piece of the puzzle that will allow third-party providers to fully embrace passkeys.
+This change to iOS is the final piece of the puzzle that allows third-party providers to fully embrace passkeys.
 Until recently, passkeys have been managed only by platform vendors such as Apple and Google.
 Dashlane first introduced passkey support in the Dashlane browser extension back in September 2022.
-Continuing to lead the industry, Dashlane will offer passkey support in both iOS and Android, making passkey usage seamless.
+Continuing to lead the industry, Dashlane offers passkey support in iOS 17 and Android 14, making passkey usage seamless.

 How do passkeys solve password problems?

 Passkeys are based on FIDO standards and are the future of online authentication, aiming to rid the world of passwords and their problems.
 Password managers like Dashlane have been at the forefront of helping to solve these problems.
 However, without a fundamental technological shift away from passwords, password managers can only do so much to protect users from the weaknesses of password authentication.

 Passkeys solve password problems in three key ways: